johnathanvman/F6/index.md

 								choose([" I feel strangely at peace as I melt away..."," I stroke myself trying to get one last orgasm, but melt away too soon..."," I stroke myself trying to get one last orgasm, and cum just before melting away."])
 							}else if(map[party.y][party.x].units[Entry].Tags[0] == "Batgirl"){
 								stats = "The batgirl sinks her teeth into my neck.
 I try pushing her off, but my muscles feel cold and weak."+ choose([" She drinks her fill, then gives me a bloody kiss.
 With a finger, she pushes me over.
-Everything fades to black as flies back into the air."," She pats my head as she gets her fill.
+Everything gets dark as she flies back into the air."," She pats my head as she gets her fill.
 Everything fades to black as I feel my heartbeat slowly come to a stop."])
 							}else if(map[party.y][party.x].units[Entry].Tags[0] == "Harpygirl"){
 								stats = choose([
 									"The Harpy's talons wrap around my shoulders and she flies back into the air.
 I scream for her to let go and she does.
 I look down as the ground rushes closer.
 I pray to wake up before I hit, but recieve no such reprieve...", "The Harpy's talons wrap around my shoulders and she flies back into the air.
 Once we break above the clouds, she somersaults me above her and swallows me down.
 Its strangely calming to feel her glide away with me...", "The Harpy's talons wrap around my shoulders and she flies back into the air.
 I struggle and manage to free myself.
 My efforts are too late, and I crash back to earth with a sickening crunch.
 At first I'm surprised by the lack of pain, but soon realize I can't move my limbs.
 I fade out as she lands on top of me.", ])
+							}else if(map[party.y][party.x].units[Entry].Tags[0] == "Drowgirl"){
+								stats = choose([
+									"The drow slips from my sight, and I wonder where she is until a sharp pain emanates from my chest.
+I look down and see the bloody tip of the drow's blade poking out of me.
+Everything starts fading out as it retracts.", "The drow looks at my bleeding body and smirks.
+I start telling her how she'll never overcome my plot armor when she flings her blade at me.
+Blood splatters on it's impact, and the pain in unimaginable!
+She casually walks over and gently wraps her fingers around the hilt.
+I try to speak but blood gushes from my mouth.
+She rips the blade free, and everything fades to black as I fall.", "The drow swings her blade at me, and I foolishly try to block it.
+My forearm falls to the ground as blood gushes out of my stump.
+I try backing away, but she rushes me.
+Her blade aims lower this time, and my thigh is cut through cleanly.
+I fall, and try to scramble back with my two remaining limbs as she approaches again.
+She grimaces as if bothered by the sight of me, and slashes my throat to end my suffering.", ])
 							}
 							Removal(u)
 							LogEntry(stats)